sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 > This policy is available on Windows 10 Pro, Windows 10 Enterprise, Windows 10 Education.
 <p style="margin-left: 20px">Since this policy is not blocked, you will not get a failure message when you use it to configure a Windows 10 Mobile device.
 However, the policy will not take effect.

 <p style="margin-left: 20px">Added in Windows 10, version 1607.
 Defers Feature Updates for the specified number of days.

-<p style="margin-left: 20px">Supported values are 0-180.
+<p style="margin-left: 20px">Supported values are 0-365 days.

+> [!NOTE]
+> The default maximum number of days to defer an update has been increased from 180 (Windows 10, version 1607) to 365 in Windows 10, version 1703.

 <a href="" id="update-deferqualityupdatesperiodindays"></a>**Update/DeferQualityUpdatesPeriodInDays**
 > [!NOTE]